-Stars hosting a predominantly large-scale field near the critical superconducting value, $H_{c} \sim \text{few} \times 10^{14}$~G, may be more conducive to a core-threading geometry because the angular distance a field line must drift until it encounters an opposite-polarity line (i.e. setting a reconnection timescale) is larger than that of a multipolar configuration \cite{lan25}.
-Consequently, flux may be more easily pushed into the crust for stars with tangled fields --- as anticipated for canonical magnetars.
+Mass-loaded winds could also lead to exponential increases in the spin period in a manner strongly resembling our Fig.~\ref{fig:ct_sd} \cite[see][]{hard99,ben20,ben23}.
+While previous models of flare-induced spindown are phenomenologically similar to that proposed here, we emphasise that our predictions (i) arise self-consistently from magnetothermal outputs, (ii) do not rely on global events, and (iii) only work in CT configurations for typical birth periods.
+The second point is worth bearing in mind since, although extensive torque variability was observed in the lead-up and aftermath to the event, minimal changes were seen in $\dot{P}$ surrounding the giant flare from SGR 1806--20 \citep{youn17}.
+One way in which these scenarios could be confronted in future is through metal abundances: mass-loaded winds should invite $r$-process nucleosynthesis and hence enrich LPT nurseries \citep{thom25}.

+Another possibility proposed by \cite{lan24b} for producing isolated LPTs is that of a delayed Meissner expulsion.
+This could resurrect a slow, CC magnetar by pushing flux into the crust.
+This scenario would, in essence, be represented by the left panel of Fig.~\ref{fig: model 4 CT CC} but with a lower `initial' $E_{\rm rot}$, so that when crustal failures begin to sap energy the star could reach $\bar{\zeta} E^{\rm acc}_{\rm fail} > E_{\rm rot}$.
+However, forcing huge fluxes into the crust should generate heat: this fits with 1E 1613 but is difficult to reconcile with the coldest LPTs.
+One may also anticipate a skew towards larger burst energies in this case (top panel of Fig.~\ref{fig:ct4dists}), which is tension with the low energy of the DA J1832 event and lack of visible outbursts from other LPTs.
+If a bright flare from a LPT is detected in future, such a scenario may be favoured since the maximum failure energy of CT models is of order $\sim 10^{41}$~erg (bottom panel of Fig.~\ref{fig:ct4dists}).